ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 A Phred quality score (Q) measures the base-calling error probability.
 Q = -10 * log10(P), where P is the probability of an incorrect call.
 A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

 ---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** May 11, 2026

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** February 09, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** March 20, 2026

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---